What Are Mixed Content Warnings?

 The short and sweet version of why your site throws this warning could be one of three reasons.
 Your site is encrypting some content, but not all, somewhere in your code, you are linking a resource that is being pulled over a non-secure connection, or the browser is trying to protect the visitor by letting them know that not everything from the website is being encrypted.

 Say your code requests an image from your server, but it’s requesting that image over a non-secure connection.
 The browser will throw a ‘Mixed-Content’ error, which means some of the content is encrypted, and some aren’t.
 That’s because your blog posts and text are encrypted, but the image or resource being referenced isn’t.

 How Do We Know What Is Being Insecurely Loaded?

 Your browser will typically tell you what is being insecurely loaded.
 You can access it through the following shortcuts:

 Chrome: On Windows: F12 or Mac: Cmd + Opt + I

 Firefox: On Windows: Ctrl + Shift + I or Mac: Cmd + Opt + I

 Safari: On Windows: Ctrl + Shift + I or Mac: Cmd + Opt + I

 How Do You Fix Mixed Content Warnings?

 The resources listed in the console need to be called through HTTPS:// instead of HTTP://, though this is sometimes easier said than done.
 If you are using WordPress, consider using a popular plugin known as “Really Simple SSL”.
-This will do all the hard yards for you and as long as you have an SSL Certificate installed, will fix your mixed-content warning.
+This will do all the hard yards for you, and as long as you have an SSL Certificate installed, it will fix your mixed-content warning.
 If you aren’t sure how to edit your code, you will need to get in touch with a developer to perform this for you.